Fuwn/gigi/README.md

 To emulate dynamic mode, minus the support for arguments, you can setup a service of some kind to periodically update the contents of one of the static files.

+You can additionally modify the `GIGI_PORT` environment variable to change the port Gigi listens on.
+The default port is 79.
+If you're running Gigi in a Docker container, you can ignore this variable and map any ports using Docker directly.

 ## Licence